nasirkhan/laravel-starter/docs/IMPROVEMENT_ROADMAP.md

 # Laravel Starter - Improvement Roadmap

-**Last Updated:** January 30, 2026
+**Last Updated:** February 3, 2026
+**Current Version:** v12.20.0
+**Target Release:** v13.0.0 (includes core modules separation to module-manager package)

 This document outlines recommended improvements to enhance Laravel Starter as both a base starter project and a maintainable, updateable template.
+All changes will be implemented in sequence for the v13 release.

 **Recent Updates:**
 - Added detailed Livewire 4 standardization section with specific component conversion list